 This policy sets out how we collect, process and hold your personal data if you provide such data to us.
-Our company is registered as Musical Museum Ltd. and we are the data controller of your personal data for the purposes of this policy document.
+Our company is registered as Musical Museum Ltd. and Musical Museum (Trading) Ltd., collectively known as "the Musical Museum", and we are the data controller of your personal data for the purposes of this policy document.

 This policy affects your legal rights and obligations so please read it carefully.
 If you have any questions, please contact us at email@example.com

 To avoid potential misunderstandings or disputes when products or content produced by the Musical Museum might seem similar to ideas submitted to us, the Musical Museum does not accept or consider unsolicited ideas, including ideas for new videos, content, presentation styles, promotions, new or improved products, processes, materials or marketing.
 Please do not send any original creative artwork, presentation ideas, suggestions or other copyrighted works to us.
 We have no obligation to review or maintain the confidentiality of any submission made contrary to this policy, and any submissions will be considered the property of the Musical Museum.
 The Musical Museum is not obligated to, and will not, compensate you in any way for any unsolicited submissions, ideas or advice regardless of whether they appear to have been incorporated or acted upon in the future.

 We may collect, process, store and use personal data when you use our web site, visit the Museum, book a ticket to an event, become a member, subscribe to our newsletter, or otherwise provide such data to us.
 This data may include your name, address and email address together with any payment information and your purchase history.
 We may also collect personal data that you give to us about other people if you register them to attend an event.
 You agree that you have notified any other person whose personal data that you provide to us of this privacy notice and, where necessary, obtained their consent so that we can lawfully process their personal data in accordance with this policy.